-- Take note of the general information: Who is the parent; who is/are the child(ren) (name and date of birth); why s/he fears the abduction by the other parent; does s/he think the child might be brought to another country (if so, which one)? - Assessment of the situation.
-Examples of questions to ask the caller: - o How is the family situation?
-(Married or not, recognising children or not)? - What is the legal situation?
+- Take note of the general information: Who is the parent; who is/are the child(ren) (name and date of birth); why s/he fears the abduction by the other parent; does s/he think the child might be brought to another country (if so, which one)? - Try to assess the overall situation.
+Examples of questions to ask the caller: - How is the family situation?
+(Married or not, recognising children or not)?
+What is the legal situation?
 Who has custody/guardianship of the child?
-Is there a judgement/court order concerning custody and residence? - o If yes, what has been agreed concerning visits and the other terms of custody? - o What nationality are the parents and the child? - Why do you think an abduction would occur? - Where do you think the other parent would go and why? - Is there any sign that an abduction is being prepared? - The other parent just ended the relationship? - The other parent has started a relationship with someone abroad? - The other parent has changed work/work number? - Has some money in the account been removed? - Was a passport for the child requested by the other parent?
+Is - there a judgement/court order concerning custody and residence? - If yes, what has been agreed concerning visits and the other terms of custody? - What nationality are the parents and the child? - Why do you think an abduction would occur? - Where do you think the other parent would go and why? - Is there any sign that an abduction is being prepared? - The other parent just ended the relationship? - The other parent has started a relationship with someone abroad? - The other parent has changed work/work number? - Has some money in the account been removed? - Was a passport for the child requested by the other parent? - Was the lease recently terminated?
+Was the house sold? - Are there testimonies from neighbours, relatives or friends? - Has an abduction happened before? - Was there a remarkable change in the behaviour of the other parent? - Is there any other specific indication (e.g. airline tickets already booked)?